rapidcore/rapidcore/pages/mongo/mongo_migrations.md

 3. Add migration for db seeding
 4. Setup `MigrationRunner` so we can run stuff

+This guide assumes that you are on Linux.

 ## 1. Create .Net Core project

-This guide assumes that you are on linux.
+We will create a simple web API using standard .Net Core.

 ```shell
 $ cd ~